hotwheelsandhighheels/hotwheelsandhighheels.github.io/Trunk/drivers.md

 # The Drivers

-Seven themes, six interviews, one pattern: millennial memory is always about place, loss, the web, intimacy, identity, creativity, and the future — often all at once.
+Seven themes, one pattern: millennial memory is always about place, loss, the web, intimacy, identity, creativity, and the future.

 <hr>